 One of the three monkey clans hang out at Prang Sam Yot Temple, which has three distinctive prangs, a perfect example of Khmer architecture.
 The sight of the monkeys climbing and playing on the centuries-old stone Buddha is something out of an enchanted myth.

 Our next stop is the ancient city of Phimai.
 From Lopburi to Phimai it’s nearly 6 hours of travel via Ayutthaya.
 The only train route to Phimai, close to Lopburi is Ayutthaya to Nakhon Ratchasima (Khorat) which involves the train, tuk-tuk and local bus.

 The Phimai ruins are smaller than Sukhothai and Ayutthaya and one of the best-restored ruins in Thailand.
-They are enclosed from the current Phimai town by the original stone wall.
+The original stone wall still encloses the ruins from Phimai town.
 The ruins open at 6.00 am and the entry fee is 100 Baht.

 Built 100 years prior to Angkor Wat, the pink sandstone temple was the architectural model for it.
 It faces towards Angkor which is about 400 kilometres away and is the last temple on the imperial road before Cambodia.
 The ancient highway can still be traced from the gate towards Angkor.

 We stay at Moon River Homestay in a basic timber bungalow with private terrace, air con, fridge, warm shower and WiFi.
 With a simple breakfast, it is 700 Baht a night.
 It is only a ten-minute walk to the ruins and the centre of town.

 Phimai is a typical Thai town so there is not much tourism, and not much English is spoken.
 It has a few basic local restaurants but not a lot of choices.
 We find vegetarian spring rolls at the night markets and they make a special vegetarian pad thai for us.
 The freshly cooked spring rolls have homemade peanut and sweet chilli sauce – scrumptious!